an [ im ] material space rooted in wanakaera functioning as an artistic and cultural research lab engaging togetherness and experimental pedagogy

 Visions of Blackness is an archival site showcasing multiple resources and archives of black subject matters such as: African and Caribbean history, black art, African and Caribbean language, black presence in Europe as well as essays, pdf books, physical packages, research services and more.

-( she/her ) Programs coordinator and Artists Liaison
+( she/her ) Programs coordinator and Researcher

 Amouraé Alliyah B. Chin is a Caribbean multidisciplinary researcher whose methods privilege care, collaborations, site-specificity, and research-as-practice.
 With a background in history with creative writing, she interprets the threads, ruptures, and remains of spaces that speak to her diasporic heritage, while tending to archives through informal 'mapping' techniques.